Edith Garland Dupré Library offers a variety of instructional formats:

 The Reference Online Center (ROC Lab) is adjacent to the Reference Desk.
 This lab provides 24 computers for research: searching of reference online databases, the Library Catalog, and U.S. Government Information resources.
 Word processing and ChemDraw software are also available.
 Student Technology Enhancement Program (STEP) fees provide printing availability for current University students.

 Preference for the use of computers in the ROC Lab is given to researchers accessing the Library Catalog, databases, and government information resources.
 Those engaged in other activities may be asked to leave if a patron needs a computer for research.
 For more information regarding acceptable and unacceptable uses of the ROC Lab, visit our Reference Online Center Policy.

 Schedule in advance general and specialized tours of the library for University classes as well as off-campus groups through the Instructional Services Librarian, Jennifer Hamilton.
 Non-university groups such as high schools are encouraged to schedule tours during intercessions.
 Classes coming to the library for an instructional session are encouraged to have an assignment or project they are actively working on.
 Research has shown that library instruction is most effective when students can immediately apply what they learn to work on an assignment.

 To schedule an instructional session or research appointment, use the Instructional Request Form, or contact Jennifer Hamilton, Assistant Professor and Head of Instruction, at (337) 482-1160 or email@example.com.
 After receiving your request, our staff will work with you to plan the session and identify potential learning outcomes revolving around the assignment or project for which they will need to do research.

-We ask that instructors give at least two weeks notice in booking instructional sessions to allow time for the design of a session specific to your students' needs, but don't hesitate to ask if you have a library instruction emergency.
+We ask that instructors give at least a two weeks notice in booking instructional sessions to allow time for the design of a session specific to your students' needs, but don't hesitate to ask if you have a library instruction emergency.